-Importance of Procedures
+Importance of Vendor Management Procedures

-One of the really neat things about listening to NASA broadcasts is listening to their checklist mentality – I love listening to launches and post landing shuttle era safing procedures as they made it safe to have the astronauts exit the orbiter.
+One of the really cool things about listening to NASA broadcasts is listening to their checklist mentality – I love listening to launches and post landing shuttle era safing procedures as they made it safe to have the astronauts exit the orbiter.
 Key point: procedures made it safe.

 The toughest part of the execution of a third party risk program is getting the procedures right.
 They should be so detailed and so organized that anyone can pick them up and arrive at the same result.

-Have them read it out and have a person remotely do the same thing – is it accurate and does it return the same result?
+- Have them read it out and have a person remotely do the same thing – is it accurate and does it return the same result?

 Just like the astronaut and mission control relying on one another to read the same steps and get to the same result, so should your risk management team.